PhonologicalCorpusTools/SLP-AA-old-/docs/source/setting_preferences.rst

 * "Autosave"
 * "Show save alert" gives you a confirmation message when a word has been saved.
 * "Keep parameters window on top"
-* "Warn about duplicate glosses" warns you when you try to save a word with a gloss already existing in your corpus.
+* "Warn about duplicate glosses" warns you when you try to save a sign with a gloss already existing in your corpus.
 It gives you options to either "Go back and edit the gloss" or "Overwrite existing word."

 .. _transcriptions: